N3TC4T/Django-queryset-export/README.md

 ##Other

-for exporting records by filter just need to pass your filters in url as GET params
+* for exporting records by filter just need to pass your filters in url as GET params
+* app_name and model_name for better security is crypting